NotePlan/plugins/np.Preview/README.md

 # Preview Plugin
-This plugin provides the **/preview note** command that renders the current note to HTML including:
+This plugin provides the **/preview note** and **/start live preview** commands that renders the current note to HTML including:
 - standard Markdown conversion
 - [Mermaid diagrams](https://mermaid.js.org) (e.g. flowcharts, gantt charts, sequence diagrams ...)
 - [MathJax](https://www.mathjax.org/) fragments or lines (for mathematical equations and notation)
+- all open task and checklist types (according to user's Markdown settings) render as open tasks (using basic GFM rendering)
 - some non-standard Markdown conversion (e.g. strikethrough, footnotes, tasklists and tables)
-- it renders frontmatter slightly differently.
+- it renders frontmatter slightly differently

 It adds a 'Print (opens in system browser)' button to the preview window (on macOS).
 Clicking this opens the note in your default browser, where you can then select to print it.
 (There are limitations in the API that prevent me from making this a single button press, sorry.)